Zelenskyy meets with UK's Starmer as Europe braces for Trump-Putin summit

 Kyiv has long insisted that safeguards against future Russian attacks provided by its Western allies would be a precondition for achieving a durable end to the fighting in Ukraine.
 Yet many Western governments have been hesitant to commit to engaging their military personnel.

 Countries in the “coalition of the willing,” which include France and the U.K., have been trying for months to secure U.S. security backing should it be required.
-Following Wednesday's virtual meetings, Macron said Trump told the assembled leaders that while the NATO military alliance must not be part of future security guarantees, the U.S. leader agreed that “the United States and all the parties involved should take part.”
+Following Wednesday's virtual meetings, Macron said Trump told the assembled leaders that while NATO must not be part of future security guarantees, “the United States and all the parties involved should take part.”

 “It’s a very important clarification that we have received,” Macron said.